Ordering is Now Open

-- Use the irregularity (IR) indicator labels described above if you’re reporting test day irregularities.
+- For the PSAT/NMSQT, use the irregularity (IR) indicator labels described above if you're reporting test day irregularities.
 If you think you’ll need more labels than included in your coordinator kit, contact Customer Service to request more before test day.
 Call 888-477-7728 or email firstname.lastname@example.org.

-- Return answer sheets and unused materials, and if applicable, used and unused test books no later than the next school day after test day to prevent delays to scores.
+- Return answer sheets and unused materials as well as any used and unused test books no later than the next school day after test day to prevent delays to scores.

 Helping PSAT/NMSQT Students Get SAT Fee Waiver Benefits

 When schools identify fee waiver–eligible students on PSAT/NMSQT rosters, those students can automatically access benefits for the SAT through their College Board accounts.

 To support your students during this challenging time, you're no longer required to order fee waivers and fee reductions prior to test day.
 After test day, log into the Test Ordering Site and select fee waiver–eligible students from an online roster.
 Remind students to take the following steps so they get their fee waiver benefits:

 - Create a College Board account.

 - Start registering for the SAT.
 (Don't worry, students don't need to complete the entire registration to receive fee waiver benefits.)

 - Complete Step 1 (called "Update Personal Info") of SAT registration.